September In Herefordshire

 Unbelievably, the organised among you are already starting to scratch your heads over where to book for Christmas parties.

 We have been putting together a list of where you might like to spend the annual office party in Herefordshire for 2019.
-Whether you are a group of purists looking for a traditional turkey dinner or are quite frankly sick of the sight of a brussels sprout and want a sub continental take on the season, there will be something for all tastes in Herefordshire.
+Whether you are a group of purists looking for a traditional turkey dinner or are quite frankly sick of the sight of a brussel sprout and want a sub continental take on the season, there will be something for all tastes in Herefordshire.

 Don’t bust your baubles over the office Christmas party!
 Choose from venues offering shared & private parties today!